- WHO WE ARE

 “It’s not just the financial costs that present barriers for our families.
 There is the administrative complexity of the system.

 “Many of our families end up in debt because of this, and this in turn impacts Aboriginal community-controlled early years services who often have to absorb these debts.

 “Abolishing the activity test was at the top of our election priorities for the Federal Government last year.

-“We were pleased to see the Government recognise the burden of the activity test by increasing the hours of subsidised care our children can access in the October Budget.
+“We were pleased to see the Government recognize the burden of the activity test by increasing the hours of subsidized care our children can access in the October Budget.